 The fare is 1.60€ + 0.10€ for the creation of the reusable ticket.

-Tickets can be purchased from the driver and can be used for 1 hour whatever bus or tram line you take.
+Tickets can be purchased either from the vending machines in the streets, or from the Fil Bleu app, or from the bus driver (cash only) and are valid for 1 hour whatever bus or tram line you take.